Thracians: Language

+The records of Thracian writing are very scarce.
+There are only four inscriptions that have been discovered.
+One of them is a gold ring unearthed in the village of Ezerovo, Bulgaria.
+The thracian inscription is written using the Greek script and consists of 8 lines.
+Attempts to decipher the inscription have proven inconclusive.

 Religion

-One notable cult that existed in Thrace, Moesia and Scythia Minor was that of the "Thracian horseman", also known as the "Thracian Heros", at Odessos (near Varna) known by a Thracian name as Heros Karabazmos, a god of the underworld, who was usually depicted on funeral statues as a horseman slaying a beast with a spear.
-Dacians had a monotheistic religion based on the god Zalmoxis.
+One notable cult that existed in Thrace, Moesia, Phrygia and the lands of the Dacians and the Getae (Scythia Minor, now Dobrudja) was that of the "Thracian horseman", also known as Sabazios or "Thracian Heros" known by a Thracian name as Heros Karabazmos, a god of the underworld, who was usually depicted on funeral statues as a horseman slaying a beast with a spear.
+Getae and Dacians potentially had a monotheistic religion based on the god Zalmoxis, though this is heavily debated in the anthropological community.
 The supreme Balkan thunder god Perkon was part of the Thracian pantheon, although cults of Orpheus and Zalmoxis likely overshadowed his.

-Some think that the Greek god Dionysus evolved from the Thracian god Sabazios.
+The Thracians are considered the first to worship the god of wine called Dionysus in Greek or Zagreus in Thracian.
+Later this cult reached Ancient Greece.
+Some consider Thrace as the motherland of wine culture.
+The works of Homer, Herodotus and other historians of Ancient Greece also refer to the ancient Thracians' love for winemaking and consumption, also related to religion as early as 6000 years ago.

 Marriage

-The Thracians were polygamous.
+The male Thracians were polygamous.
 Menander puts it: "All Thracians, especially us and the Getae, are not much abstaining, because no one takes less than ten, eleven, twelve wives, some even more.
 If one dies and has only four or five wives he is called ill-fated, unhappy and unmarried."
 According to Herodotus virginity among women was not valued, and unmarried Thracian women could have sex with any man they wished to.

 There were men perceived as holy Thracians, who lived without women and were called "ktisti".
-In myth Orpheus became attracted to men after the death of Eurydice and is thought of as the establisher of homosexuality among Thracian men.
-Because he advocated love between men and turning away from loving women he was killed by the Bistones women.
+In myth, Orpheus rebuked the sexual advances of the Bistones women after the death of Eurydice, and was killed for not engaging in the activities promoted by the followers of Dionysus.